 2020 graduate Chad Fugere said that he would definitely recommend GCBI North to students who feel they are entering a transition period.
 He says, “It will definitely help mold you, and help in making future decisions for your life.
 It’s going to build a foundation for your faith as well, and it’s going to create memories that will last a lifetime.”

 What attracts students to this gap year option is the chance to study the Bible in depth while developing their faith, character and convictions before they begin the next chapters in their lives.

 What makes Chad and his fellow classmates so enthusiastic about GCBI North?
-Here are three things that make it a great gap year option for 2020/2021:
+Here are three things that make it a great gap year option:

 The school year begins with the intensive and unforgettable “Bible Experience.”
 Classmates read the Bible cover-to-cover together over a period of just 8 days.
 While it may sound daunting, GCBI North grads point to it as one of the highlights of the year.
 Elizabeth Reda says, “It was something that bonded all of us together at the very beginning of the year even though we didn’t know each other very well.
 It gave us a shared experience.”

 After the Bible Experience, students enter into their regular schedule, attending classes three days per week at the GCBI North classroom in Mississauga, Ontario, Canada.
 The schedule is designed to allow students to maintain part-time jobs while keeping up with reading assignments and homework.

 Classes are built around the in-depth teaching of GCBI founder Randy Smith, Ph.D.
 With over 35 years of experience pastoring churches and studying the Bible, Dr. Smith has incredible wisdom to share.
 He also lives in Israel for part of the year, and brings that cultural experience into his teaching.